vue-youtube/docs/src/index.md

 features:
   - title: "Vue 2/3 support"
     details: Both major versions of Vue are supported with the magic of VueDemi.
+    icon: 🚀
   - title: Flexible usage
     details: "Do it the way you like to do it: Use the plugin as a Composable or Component."
+    icon: 🛠
   - title: Reactive all the way
     details: Everything is reactive.
-Even the video ID - you are now able to switch the video by just updating the ref.
+Even the video ID - use Vue's native reactivity composables.
+    icon: ⚡
   - title: Full typing support
-    details: The plugin is written in 100% TypeScript and every API is fully typed.
+    details: The plugin is written in 100% TypeScript, every API is fully typed with full TS docs.
+    icon: 🦾
 ---